reactioncommerce/reaction-docs/developer/tutorial/customization.md

 In any web framework, "routes" are one of the core elements of what happens on a website.
 Certainly rendering content when a user hits a particular URL is a majority of what happens in web development.

-Reaction Commerce uses the FlowRouter package (https://github.com/kadirahq/flow-router) for it's routing and discussing ll the specifics of how this works is beyond the scope of this document.
+Reaction Commerce uses the [FlowRouter package](https://github.com/kadirahq/flow-router) for it's routing and discussing all the specifics of how this works is beyond the scope of this document.
 However, to add simple routes it's not necessary to understand that much about FlowRouter.
 One important element to understand is that Reaction Commerce stores all it's Routes in the "Registry" in the database, which allows packages to dynamically add routes along with their functionality, and even override or remove existing router.
 For more in-depth coverage of Routing you will